orchestracities/anubis/docs/user/scenario.md

   format and access control policies, it is possible to avoid that.
   Suppose that Data 1 is stored in API A and in API B, Anubis allow you to define a single set of policies to access Data 1 across both APIs.

+Ultimately the support for these three scenarios enables user-centric control of security and privacy data policies on existing APIs thus enabling user-centric data sovereignty across different APIs, platforms and providers.